corda/corda/docs/source/corda-configuration-file.rst

   *Default:* true

+cryptoServiceName
+  Optional name of the CryptoService implementation.
+This only needs to be set if you intend to use a different provider than the default one
+  (see :doc:`cryptoservice-configuration`).

+cryptoServiceConf
+  Optional path to the configuration file for the CryptoService provider.
+This may have to be present if you use a different CryptoService provider than the default one (see :doc:`cryptoservice-configuration`).

 custom
   Set custom command line attributes (e.g. Java system properties) on the node process via the capsule launcher